sap-tutorials/Tutorials/tutorials/abap-environment-data-model/abap-environment-data-model.md

     define root view ZI_TRAVEL_M_XXX as select from ztravel_xxx
     ```

-  6. You result should look like this.
+  6. Your result should look like this.
 Replace your code with following:

     ```ABAP
     @AbapCatalog.sqlViewName: 'ZVI_TRAVEL_M_XXX'